Get E-Book

 }

-Fetch Is a Node HTTP Client API
+Fetch as an HTTP Client API

 console.log(response.status);